Drowning: Rescue by swimming

-Finally, the victim must be taken out of the water, which is achieved by a towing maneuver.
-This is done by placing the victim body in a face-up horizontal position, passing one hand under the victim's armpit to then grab the jaw with it, and towing by swimming backwards.
+After a successful first physical contact with the victim (usually the most dangerous part, because victims can cling anxiously to the rescuers), the victim must be taken out of the water to a firm ground.
+This is achieved by a towing maneuver.
+It would be commonly a 'supporting tow': placing the victim body in a face-up horizontal position, and passing one hand under the victim's armpit to then grab the jaw with it, and towing by swimming backwards.
 The victim's mouth and nose must be kept above the water surface.

 If the person is cooperative, the towing may be done in a similar fashion with the hands going under the victim's armpits.
 Other styles of towing are possible, but all of them keeping the victim's mouth and nose above the water.

-Unconscious people may be pulled in an easier way: pulling on a wrist or on the shirt while they are in a face-up horizontal position.
-Victims with suspected spinal injuries can require a more specific grip and special care, and a backboard (spinal board) may be needed for their rescue.
+Unconscious people may be pulled in an easier way: pulling on a wrist, or on the neck area of the shirt, while they are in a face-up horizontal position.
+Victims with suspected spinal injuries can require a more specific grip, and special care for their management, and a backboard (spinal board) may be needed for their rescue.

 For unconscious people, an in-water resuscitation could increase the chances of survival by a factor of about three, but this procedure requires both medical and swimming skills, and it becomes impractical to send anyone besides the rescuer to execute that task.
 Chest compressions require a suitable platform, so an in-water assessment of circulation is pointless.
 If the person does not respond after a few breaths, cardiac arrest may be assumed, and getting them out of the water becomes a priority.